snotskie/ttrpg/site/src/monstrosities.md

 **Empower:** When you succeed a Home Stat Check during an Endeavor, you may have you and your allies increase their die caps by $1$ for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
 Then this ability cannot be activated again until you spend ③ to recharge it.
 A character can only benefit from one instance of this Ability at a time.

-**Cursed Touch:** Perform a Head Contest against an opponent.
-The amount you move forward as a result of this Contest, the opponent is Cursed by you for that many rounds.
-(When you see that opponent perform a roll, you may choose to have them reroll it and take the new value, then the Curse ends.
-Otherwise, the Curse ends when that many rounds have passed.)
-Then this ability cannot be activated again until you spend ③ to recharge it.
+**Fervor:** When you succeed a Heart Stat Check during an Endeavor, you may have you and your allies receive Revenge for a number of rounds equal to the number of spaces you moved forward as a result of the Check, to a maximum of $3$ rounds.
+Then this ability cannot be activated again until you spend ⑥ to recharge it.

 **Unrelenting:** At the end of each round, move forward a number of spaces equal to the number of times you've been Muddled.